dnnyhua/capstone-2-frontend/README.md

    ```

 #### Running frontend tests
-In the backend directory to run test:
+In the frontend directory to run test:
    ```bash
    $npm test
    ```